urbien/vortexhealing/aging.md

 ### Targets for genmod research

+By studying emerging bio research we could come up with new experimental genmods.

-- Muscle loss with aging further accelerates aging.
-As one ages, to sustain muscle mass one needs exercise more and more.
-Or perhaps we should devise an intention for a genmod based on [this scientific insight](https://www.facebook.com/groups/vortexhealers/posts/4828086953924548/).
+- Age-related muscle loss impacts metabolism, further accelerating aging.
+Perhaps we could devise an intention for a genmod based on [this scientific insight](https://www.facebook.com/groups/vortexhealers/posts/4828086953924548/).
+- Thymus involution starts at puberty and by the age of 70, .
+Research indicates that [sex hormones may be one of the causes of thymus atrophy](https://www.nature.com/articles/srep12895).
+- Other approaches for thymus regrowth.
+[This research](https://www.frontiersin.org/articles/10.3389/fimmu.2021.706244/full) lists several strategies for regrowing thymus.
 - ...